Chris Ying: Mission Street Food

 You can probably tell by now, on the lip of this third episode from San Francisco’s Mission District, that I feel hyperprotective of some of the past eras of the Mission.
 Which is weird, because as I’ve said before, I’m from West San Francisco more than anywhere, and the Mission was never mine to protect in any decade.
 But it’s almost a genetic thing.
 Some people were born to rue and lament and get misty about change and put hipsters on blast without much self-awareness at all.
 That’s me.
 Which is why, in this last episode from San Francisco, I appreciate the equanimity of Chris Ying.
 There he was, in one of the Mission’s great eras, editing for McSweeney’s, then working the grill in a genuine food truck sensation called Mission Street Food, then moving into a storefront with a line around the block, then being a guiding light of one of the great food publications, Lucky Peach, and even though there was so much to love about those days, he is able to just let them go, and to think of the Mission as it really is, a fertile valley that will always be home to new growth.
 Don’t fight it, just think fondly on those good old days, and move on and let the next generation try to have their moment.
 So forget me and my nostalgias, just listen to one of the sharpest, kindest people in food media.
 Chris Ying, everybody.

 Here is an edited and condensed transcript from my conversation with Chris.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+You can listen to the full episode, for free, on Apple Podcasts, Stitcher, Spotify, or wherever you get your podcasts.

 The Mission is sort of the ground zero for change in San Francisco.